 There are men that will take their time to call, men who will take their time to kiss you, and men who will take their time to reconnect after a first date.
 Whichever it is (and hopefully not all three)—frustrating and disappointing!

 If a man isn't interested in you at all, he wouldn't wait to call or kiss you; in fact, he wouldn't call or kiss you at all.
 Although waiting to kiss a guy you have feelings for can potentially make the anticipation more exciting—the other waiting does not have the same effect.

 During the first date, when there is an obvious connection, and he then decides to wait several (more than three) days after the date to call—this is a major emotional buzz kill.

 Read More From Pairedlife

 A kiss speaks a thousand words.
-Kissing is the overall tell if there is really chemistry.
-I dated a guy who I was physically attracted to and felt mental chemistry with, that took his time to kiss me.
-Not only did the anticipation of the kiss build up to a major disappointment—very subpar and absolutely no spark, by the time he decided to kiss me, I had placed him into the friend zone.
-This guy waited too long and my romantic interested in him was replaced with friendship.
+Kissing is the overall tell if there is real chemistry.
+I dated a guy who I was physically attracted to and felt mental chemistry with that took his time to kiss me.
+Not only did the anticipation of the kiss build-up to a major disappointment—very subpar and absolutely no spark, by the time he decided to kiss me, I had placed him into the friend zone.
+This guy waited too long, and my romantic interest in him was replaced with friendship.

-Ladies, if you meet a guy you are really interested, make sure you exchange numbers.
+Ladies, if you meet a guy you are really interested in, make sure you exchange numbers.
 Although it's important for a guy to be chivalrous and reach out first—sometimes you might need to do it yourself instead of waiting for him to.

-Bottom line, communication is the key to any lasting relationship.
-Having to question yourself in the very beginning if a guy is interested in you does not bode well for great communication, or a lasting relationship.
+The bottom line is communication is the key to any lasting relationship.
+Having to question yourself in the very beginning if a guy is interested in you does not bode well for great communication or a lasting relationship.